 This page tells you about the chemotherapy drug irinotecan and its possible side effects.
 There are sections about

-You have irinotecan (Campto) by injection into your bloodstream (intravenously).
+You have it into your bloodstream (intravenously) through a drip.
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.
 Each treatment usually takes between 30 to 90 minutes.

 You usually have chemotherapy as a course of several cycles of treatment.
 So you have the treatment and then a break with no treatment.
 The treatment plan for irinotecan depends on your type of bowel cancer and whether it has spread.
-You may have irinotecan along with other chemotherapy drugs.
-You can find out about how doctors plan chemotherapy in the chemotherapy section.

 More than 10 in every 100 people have one or more of the side effects listed below.